ekoobatian/Elizabeth-Koobatian-Website/_pages/about.md

   - /about.html
 ---

-I'm currently a second year undergraduate at the University of Chicago studying computational and applied mathematics, data science, and statistics.
-I’m involved with various quantitative finance and political science groups on campus.
+I'm currently a second year undergraduate at the University of Chicago studying economics and neuroscience.
+I’m involved with various finance RSOs on campus.

-I have professional interests in trading, quantitative research, and data science.
-This upcoming summer I will be working as a Quantitative Research Intern at J.P.
-Morgan in the Securitized Products Group.
+I have professional interests in investment banking, healthcare, and consulting.
+This upcoming summer I will be working as an analyst at Brookside Equity Partners in Stamford, Connecticut.

 Feel free to reach out!